viant/bqtail/e2e/regression/cases/038_cli_json_field_addition/README.md

 ### Scenario:

-This scenario tests client dynamic schema field addition from JSON source files.
+This scenario tests dynamic schema field addition from JSON source files.

 Initial schema is defined as